BSides Charm · 2026

 You already have the data

-• MTTR and MOVA use the same data
+• MTTR and MOVA use the same records

 • A CSV export is often enough

-SLA views tell you if you met a deadline, not the backlog age you still carry.
+SLA views tell you if you hit a deadline, not the backlog age you still carry.

 A simple simulation